jiwomdf/Scope-Storage-Utility/doc.md

    *  @param fileExtension is the file extension, it can be ".png", ".jpeg", ".jpg", ".webp".
    */
    fun imageAttribute(fileName: String, directory: String?, fileExtension: Extension): ManageImage

+   /**
+   * for the fileExtension you can use
+   */
+   Extension.PNG, Extension.JPEG, Extension.JPG, Extension.WEBP

 ```

 #### Save function (bitmap, base64, drawable)